Writer | Speaker | Teacher

 For over 15 years, I’ve been writing scripts for award-winning, multimillion-dollar franchises.

-Now I'm taking what I've learned about interactive storytelling, and sharing it with people like you.
+Now I'm taking what I've learned about storytelling and psychology and human behavior,and sharing it with people like you.

 Who do I work with?